 20 December 2022 Update: See changes/clarifications highlighted below in 'How You Can Participate'

-15 December 2022 Update: The government stakeholders will hold an open call for all Industry to ask questions regarding the CDAO T&E Software Tool Prototyping challenge.
 The call will be open from 1430 - 1530 ETon 19 December 2022; dial-in information is below.
 Again, this call is open to any questions from Industry relating to the challenge.

 The questions posted in the challenge via the Portal will continue to be monitored and answered as well, up until the closing of the challenge.